▍Introduction to the Grand Chamber

-According to regulations provided in Article 51-7 paragraph 1 of the Court Organic Act and Article 15-7 paragraph 1 of the Administrative Court Organization Act, the Grand Chamber presiding judge appointed by the Chief Justice of the Supreme Court and the elected members of the Supreme Court and Supreme Administrative Court shall serve for a term of two years.
-Alternate members assuming positions shall serve for the duration of the original member’s term.
+According to regulations provided in Article 51-7, paragraphs 1, 7 to 9 of the Court Organic Act and Article 15-7, paragraphs 1, 7 to 9 of the Administrative Court Organization Act, the Grand Chamber presiding judge appointed by the Chief Justice of the Supreme Court and the elected members of the Supreme Court and Supreme Administrative Court shall serve for a term of two years; except for the original member's absence caused by specific circumstances(such as recusal or on leave), alternate members assuming positions shall serve for the duration of the original member’s term.

 ▍3.
 Grand Chamber Procedure

 The Grand Court procedure is part of the litigation process of the final appeal and is differentiated based on civil, criminal, and administrative litigation procedures.